Gronings dialect: Frisian substratum

 Some linguists classify Gronings to North Low Saxon, to which also East Frisian Low Saxon belongs.
 Both related dialects are characterized by an East Frisian influence.
 Hence other linguists classify Gronings-East Frisian as a separate group of Northwest Low Saxon or Friso-Saxon dialects.
 The most important similarities are grammar features and the vocabulary.
 The most important differences are the writing system and the loanwords.
 The East Frisian writing system is based on High German while Gronings uses many Dutch features.
 For example, the word for “ice skate” is in Gronings “scheuvel” and in East Frisian “Schöfel”, while the pronunciation is almost alike.
 Here are a few examples of words compared to West Frisian, East Frisian Low Saxon, German, Dutch and English.

-The East Frisian combination -oo (for example in Bloot = blood) is pronounced like -ow in the English word “now”([blowt]; Gronings: blowd).
+The East Frisian combination oo (for example in Bloot/Blood = blood) is pronounced like ow in the English word “now” ([aʊ]) ([blaʊt]; Gronings: blowd).
 In some parts of the Rheiderland they say blyowt, which is a leftover of Frisian in this area.
-The East Frisian combination -aa (for example in quaad) is pronounced like –a in the British English word “water”.
-In Gronings this sound is written like –oa.
+The East Frisian combination aa (for example in quaad) is pronounced like a in the British English word “water” ([ɔː]).
+In Gronings this sound is written like oa.
 The word water would be written like “woatah” in Gronings.
 The pronunciation of the word “quaad” is similar to the Gronings word “kwoad”, which means “angry”.
-The East Frisian combination -ee and -eei (for example in neet) are pronounced like the –y in the English word “fly” ([nyt]; Gronings: nyt)*.
+The East Frisian combination ee and eei (for example in neet) are pronounced like the y in the English word “fly” ([aɪ]) ([naɪt]; Gronings: nyt)*.